adrianlee44/lorax/README.md

 Usage: lorax -t [tag] [options]

   Options:

-    -h, --help         output usage information
     -V, --version      output the version number
-    -F, --file [FILE]  Name of the file to write to [changelog.md] -s, --since [tag]  Starting tag version
+    -F, --file [FILE]  Name of the file to write to [changelog.md] (default: "changelog.md") -p, --prepend      Prepend to the file
+    -s, --since [tag]  Starting tag version
-    -t, --tag [tag]    Tag of the upcoming release [1.1.0]
+    -t, --tag [tag]    Tag of the upcoming release [2.1.0] (default: "2.1.0") -h, --help         display help for command
 ```

 To generate the changelog